"Titanic" director makes first solo dive to Earth's deepest point

 The Scripps Institution of Oceanography at the University of California, San Diego, is the project's principal science collaborator.

-The single-man vehicle piloted by Cameron, the Deepsea Challenger, stands 24 feet tall and was designed to descend upright and rotating at a speed of about 500 feet per minute.
+The single-man vehicle piloted by Cameron, the Deepsea Challenger, stands 24 feet (7 metres) tall and was designed to descend upright and rotating at a speed of about 500 feet (150 metres) per minute.

 The submersible represents breakthroughs in materials science, structural engineering and imaging through an ultra-small, full-ocean depth-rated stereoscopic camera.